odarroyo/opseestools/README.md

 ## Examples of use

-#### You can find Jupyter Notebooks with examples of using the library on the examples folder in this GitHub repository.
+#### You can find Jupyter Notebooks and python scripts with examples of using the library on the examples folder in this GitHub repository.
 The list of examples are the following:

 Example 1: how to install opseestools